 This Peanut Butter Sheet Cake is the stuff of peanut butter lovers’ dreams!
-Satisfy your PB and dessert cravings in one fell swoop with this moist and tender cake topped with heavenly peanut butter marshmallow icing.
+Satisfy your peanut butter and dessert cravings in one moist and tender cake topped with the most delicious peanut butter marshmallow icing.

-Easy Peanut Butter Cake with Peanut Butter Icing
+Peanut Butter Sheet Cake with Peanut Butter Icing

 What You’ll Need